-Consolidated supervision of the non-banking financial sector has been strengthened under the National Commission for Financial Market (NCFM).
+Consolidated supervision of the non-banking financial sector (except for exchanges, e-money issuers and payment services providers) has been strengthened under the National Commission for Financial Market (NCFM).
 The regulator has benefited from the extensive knowledge transfer supported by international donors, which enhanced the technical and institutional capacity of the NCFM.